 The Drugs Monitoring Platform is a unique global online tool for collecting, monitoring and sharing a wide range of drug-related data and features an interactive online mapping resource.

-The information on the platform is obtained from government sources and global media outlets and is cross-checked with official records.
-It is entered by Coordination and Analysis Unit staff and Paris Pact Research and Liaison Officers, as well as Afghan Opiate Trade Project staff.
+The regularly updated information on the platform is obtained from government sources and global media outlets and is cross-checked with official records.
+It is organized by Coordination and Analysis Unit staff and Paris Pact Research and Liason Officers, as well as Afghan Opiate Trade Project staff.

 The Drugs Monitoring Platform provides real-time information and analysis on the illicit global trade in opiates, including details on cultivation, production and trafficking.
-This information includes up-to-date drug and precursor seizure news, details of drug and precursor prices and data related to poppy cultivation in Afghanistan.
-The Platform also contains details of border crossing points, treatment and training centres in West and Central Asia.
-As of February 2016, 180,000 drug seizure cases were registered on the Platform, all with geographic coordinates to pinpoint their location.
+This information includes up-to-date drug and precursor seizure news, details of drug and precursor prices and data relatated to poppy cultivation in Afghanistan.
+The platform also contains details of border crossing points, drug treatment centers and counter-narcotics training centers, with a focus on West and Central Asia.
+Currently, over 192,000 drug seizure cases are registered on the Platform, all with geographic coordinates to pinpoint their location.

-The collation and presentation of the information on the Platform helps to improve understanding of the illicit drug trade and to strengthen international cooperation in the fight against it.
-By providing a centralized communications platform, this Platform has the capacity to support numerous international and regional organizations and official entities, law enforcement agencies and policymakers.
+The collation and presentation of the information on the Platform helps to improve understading of the illicit drug trade and to strengthen international cooperation in the fight against it.
+By providing a centralized communications base, the Platform has the capacity to support numerous international and regional organizations and official entities, law enforcement agencies and policymakers.